-- (a) Individual private wells, the location of which shall comply with all standards of the New Hampshire Department of Environmental Services, Water Supply and Pollution Control Division (WSPCD); or - (b) A private central water system, serving two (2) or more lots or users, which shall conform to and meet all standards set for community water services as established by the New Hampshire Department of Environmental Services, Water Supply and Pollution Control Division, even though the WSPCD may not invoke jurisdiction in all cases.
+- (a) Individual private wells, the location of which shall comply with all standards of the New Hampshire Department of Environmental Services, Water Supply and Pollution Control Division (WSPCD).; or.
+In addition, the entire well radius must be contained within the property lines of the lot it is serving. - (b) A private central water system, serving two (2) or more lots or users, which shall conform to and meet all standards set for community water services as established by the New Hampshire Department of Environmental Services, Water Supply and Pollution Control Division, even though the WSPCD may not invoke jurisdiction in all cases.
 The Board may require the proposed system to be reviewed and approved by the Pembroke Water Department.

-§ 205-46.
+§205-46.
 Sanitary sewage disposal.

 - A. General requirements.
-All developments shall make adequate provisions for sanitary sewage disposal facilities which shall be designed by a registered engineer. - B. Required improvements. - (1) Municipal sanitary sewers.
+All developments shall make adequate provisions for sanitary sewage disposal facilities which shall be designed by a registered engineer. - B. Required improvements.

+(1) Municipal sanitary sewers.
 Municipal sanitary sewers shall be required if available within five hundred (500) feet of the premises or as otherwise determined by the Board.
-Where municipal sanitary sewers are not available at the time of application, but said sanitary sewers will become available in the future because of inclusion in the Capital Improvements Program, the Planning Board may require the applicant to install a municipal sanitary sewer system, ready for connection to the municipal system at the time of its expansion. - (2) Nonmunicipal sanitary sewage disposal.
-Where a municipal sanitary sewer system is not required under§ 205-46B(1), sanitary sewage disposal shall be provided by an on-site sewage system. - (3) During Construction.
+Where municipal sanitary sewers are not available at the time of application, but said sanitary sewers will become available in the future because of inclusion in the Capital Improvements Program, the Planning Board may require the applicant to install a municipal sanitary sewer system, ready for connection to the municipal system at the time of its expansion.

+(2) Nonmunicipal sanitary sewage disposal.
+Where a municipal sanitary sewer system is not required under§ 205-46B(1), sanitary sewage disposal shall be provided by an on-site sewage system.

+(3) During Construction.
 Temporary sanitary facilities (e.g. porta-potties) shall be provided for workforce during construction of all developments falling under the jurisdiction of these Regulations.
 Such facilities shall be maintained and emptied in accordance with manufacturers specifications during the entire life of the project.

-C. Design standards.

-(1) Municipal sanitary sewers.
+- C. Design standards. - (1) Municipal sanitary sewers.
 The applicant shall install sanitary sewer facilities to serve each lot or dwelling unit in a manner prescribed by the construction standards and specifications of the Town of Pembroke and approved by the Town of Pembroke Sewer Department.
 Sanitary sewers shall be located within street rights-of-way unless topography dictates otherwise.
 When located in the right-of-way, sewers shall be located in accordance with the standard street cross sections as contained in the Subdivision Regulations.
-When sewers are located in easements across private property, said easements shall be unobstructed in perpetuity, shall be thirty (30) feet in width and shall provide satisfactory access to a street.
+When sewers are located in easements across private property, said easements shall be unobstructed in perpetuity, shall be thirty (30) feet in width and shall provide

+SUBDIVISION OF LAND satisfactory access to a street.